mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

 There should be some way to select which log value to use for a given parameter.
 Also should be able to fix the parameter to the log value for each run.

+There are three possible ways to do this:
+1. Right-click and "set from log" as in James's suggestion below
+2. Something similar to the "intelligent fitting" that is done with *IkedaCarpenterPV* on GEM - for specific instruments, certain parameters are initialised from a log
+3. Doing something with the fit string itself

+James's comments:
-It would also be convenient to have that option when manually stepping through runs and fitting them one by one.
+> It would also be convenient to have that option when manually stepping through runs and fitting them one by one.
 In that case   loading a run would reinitialise the value, though it could be possible to edit it before doing the fit.
 Also in Simultaneous fits across a sequence of runs, we might want to initialise a (non-global) parameter to a log value per run, and not have to type all the numbers in manually.

-Given this is set on a per-parameter basis, it would be logical to add another option “Set from Log” to the main fit dialog, in the pop up menu along with “Fix”, “Constraint” and “Tie” for a fit parameter.
+> Given this is set on a per-parameter basis, it would be logical to add another option “Set from Log” to the main fit dialog, in the pop up menu along with “Fix”, “Constraint” and “Tie” for a fit parameter.
 Either use this in combination with “Fix”, or have two variants “Fix to log” and “Initialise from log”.

-You’d select from log values available in the currently loaded or first run in the sequence and it’s the user’s fault if a later run doesn’t have that log value any more.
+> You’d select from log values available in the currently loaded or first run in the sequence and it’s the user’s fault if a later run doesn’t have that log value any more.

-We may need either (a) the option to enter a formula to calculate the fit parameter from the log value instead of a direct copy, or (b) variants on functions such as “ExpDecayOsc” which take a field parameter rather than a frequency.
+> We may need either (a) the option to enter a formula to calculate the fit parameter from the log value instead of a direct copy, or (b) variants on functions such as “ExpDecayOsc” which take a field parameter rather than a frequency.